 Family disputes are very delicate and require a well-informed, skilled, and compassionate attorney.
-Greg Liebl & Benjamin Freedman are attorneys in Fargo who have all of the attributes necessary to represent you during your mediation or conduct your mediation.
+Our attorneys have all of the attributes necessary to represent you during your mediation or conduct your mediation.

 Mediation vs. Litigation